aws/aws-cdk/CONTRIBUTING.md

 #### `scripts/resolve-version.js`

-The script evaluates evaluates the configuration in `release.json` exports an object like this:
+The script evaluates evaluates the configuration in `release.json` and exports an object like this:

 ```js